9oelM/new-material-react-youtube-autocomplete/README.md

 ### `onSearchResults`
 * **Default value**: none
 * **Explanation**: will be the callback function that receives search result in array.
 Can receive search results as an array: `function(searchResultArr){yourContent}`

+## Notes on the root element (`div`)
+It's got the id `youtube-autocomplete` for css stylings like z-index, which could be quite important for autocomplete boxes.

 ## Developing